phpactor/phpactor/doc/usage/getting-started.rst

 How you start depends on your editor.

 Currently Phpactor has most support when used over it's own :ref:`legacy RPC protocol <rpc_protocol>`.
-Most of the functionality is implemented with a language server, which :ref:`those editors <lsp_support>` support.
-For this you need to run Phpactor as a Language Server.
+Phpactor is now primarily a language server, but some additional functionality can still be accessed through the native VIM plugin.

 In addition you can also do somethings from the CLI only for that a :ref:`global installation <installation_global>` is recommended.